MicrosoftDocs/azure-devops-yaml-schema/task-reference/azure-app-service-manage-v0.md

 **`ExtensionsList`** - **Install Extensions**<br>
 `string`.
 Required when `Action = Install Extensions`.<br>
 <!-- :::editable-content name="helpMarkDown"::: -->
-Site Extensions run on Microsoft Azure App Service.
+Site extensions run on Microsoft Azure App Service.
 You can install a set of tools as a site extension and better manage your Azure App Service.
-The App Service will restart for the latest changes take effect.
+Restart the App Service so the latest changes take effect.
 <!-- :::editable-content-end::: -->
 <br>